deejayem/recipe-search-tech-test/README.md

 ## Performance

-On my laptop (an i5 from 2020!), indexing takes around 2-3 seconds, and searching for "broccoli stilton soup" usually takes 1-3ms (but sometimes up to 8).
+On my laptop (an i5 from 2020!), indexing takes just under one second, and searching for "broccoli stilton soup" usually takes 0.5-1.5ms (but sometimes slightly longer).
 See the `comment` block in `recipe-search-tech-test` for examples.

 ## Frequencies